LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 **Keys and Arrays**

 The example above used a simple array that contained a collection of strings.
 The `map()` function always uses [key-value pairs](https://education.launchcode.org/intro-to-professional-web-dev/chapters/objects-and-math/background.html).
 When working with an array, the key becomes the index value of the array element.
-You can set the key equal to the index like we did in the example above.
+You can set the key equal to the index like we did in line 13 of the example above.

 **Keys and Objects**